-Usually folks gather to celebrate the Christmas with their immediate families, however, we celebrated a little differently in 2017.
-We decided to spend some quiet time at Joshua Tree National Park and to take in the beauty of this National Park’s thousands of Joshua Trees, Cholla garden, Desert Lavenders and Ocotillos.
-But, we didn’t end up alone…
+Christmas 2017, we celebrated a little differently than most families.
+We spent some quiet time at Joshua Tree National Park to take in the beauty of this National Park’s thousands of Joshua Trees, Cholla gardens, Desert Lavenders and Ocotillos.
+But we had a couple setbacks and surprises during our journey.
+Continue reading “Our RV Christmas at Joshua Tree National Park”

 In January of 2017, we boondocked in Quartzsite, Arizona with the Escapees Xscapers.
 Sadly, the weather was just plain snotty, cold, windy and rainy.
 It reminded us of pre-winter days in New England.
 Supposedly, we’ve heard that sort of weather is not typical that time of the year, but I digress.